MNaguib2611/laravel-test/README.md

 - used eager loading (protected $with ) inside Post & Comment Method
 - used Lazy Eager Loading with post show method
 - Avoiding querying unloaded relations in API Resources (using whenLoaded inside the resource)
+- not sure what was wrong with testing (so I removed unwanted test cases) tests are in /tests/feature/PostTests.php